 Broccoli Buttoning Due To Lack Of Water Or Nutrients

 Broccoli may also button due to stress caused by a lack of water or nutrients.
 Especially in the hot, dry summer months, you will want to make sure your plants get enough water (lack of water can also lead to brown heads of broccoli).

-If you have problems with dry soil, you can try mixing compost into your garden, and adding a layer of mulch over your topsoil.
+If you have problems with dry soil, you can try mixing compost into your garden.
+Adding a layer of mulch over your topsoil will also help.

-The compost will help the soil to retain water, and the mulch will insulate the soil and prevent the sun from evaporating water so rapidly.
+The compost will improve the soil structure, which will help to retain water.
+The mulch will insulate the soil and prevent the sun from evaporating water so rapidly.

 For more information, check out my article on how to treat dry soil.

-If water levels are fine, then you will want to check the soil pH next.
+Another possible source of stress for broccoli plants is soil pH.
 Broccoli plants prefer a soil pH of 6.0 to 6.8 (slightly acidic to neutral).

-If your soil pH is far outside of this range, then your broccoli plant may suffer a nutrient deficiency, due to unavailability of nutrients in the soil.
+If your soil pH is far outside of this range, then your broccoli plant may suffer a nutrient deficiency.
 For more information, check out this article from Research Gate on the effect of soil pH on nutrient availability.